 Another quick and easy quilt block with endless possibilities.
-This would make a lovely block with the centre piece fussy cut to a theme, such as shabby chic roses surrounded by pale apricot and cream coloured fabrics, or a jungle theme with a wild animal as the centre square.
+This would make a lovely block with the center piece fussy cut to a theme, such as shabby chic roses surrounded by pale apricot and cream colored fabrics, or a jungle theme with a wild animal as the center square.
 I don’t know, my mind runs wild at the options.

 This quilt block measures 10″ finished.

 Watch the video tutorial below or scroll down for the written instructions

 You can check the latest prices at Amazon by clicking on the links below:

 - Olfa 24″ x 36″ double-sided healing mat